flintlib/flint/doc/source/ca_ext.rst

 .. type:: ca_ext_t

-    An extension number object contains a header, data (a :type:`qqbar_t` instance and an Antic :type:`nf_t` in the case of algebraic numbers, and a pointer to arguments
+    An extension number object contains a header, a hash value, data (a :type:`qqbar_t`
+    instance and an Antic :type:`nf_t` in the case of algebraic numbers, and a pointer to arguments
     in the case of a symbolic function), and a cached :type:`acb_t` enclosure